paulross/TotalDepth/docs/publish/source/file_formats.rst

 LIS-A              Partial  0.1.0     No direct XNAM support.
 LAS version 1.2    Full     0.1.0
 LAS version 2.0    Full     0.1.0
-LAS version 3.0    None
+LAS version 3.0    None				  No evidence that this is used by the industry.
-WellLogML          None               Absence of good test cases.
+WellLogML          None               No evidence that this is used by the industry.
                                       The format seems to have made little impact on the industry.
-RP66v1 "DLIS"      Proto.
-Absence of good test cases.
+RP66v1 "DLIS"      Full     0.4.0
-RP66v2 "DLIS"      Proto.
-Absence of good test cases.
+RP66v2 "DLIS"      None               No evidence that this is used by the industry.
-SEG-Y etc.         None               Use cases?
+SEG-Y etc.         None
-Positioning        None               Fairly simple, use cases?
+Positioning        None
 =================  =======  ========  ============================================================================